Deserlo/S3T6TM2/DesignDocument.md

 ## Project Architecture

-We will be implementing a two-tier client/server architecture for the TM project. with the user interface located in the user’s desktop environment, and all storage needs are met with he use of a remote database.
+We will be implementing a two-tier client/server architecture for the TM project. with the user interface located in the user’s desktop environment, and all storage needs are met with the use of a remote database.

 ![Architecture](Pic1-Shrunk.png)